Detachable Wrapper (Common Header / Window Separation)

 Each widget, such as the Spectrogram, consists of the following three areas:

-- Common Header: An area where the title, screenshot, and separation buttons are lined up.
+- Common Header: An area where the title, logs, screenshot, and separation buttons are lined up.

 - Main Display Area: The most important area where waveforms, graphs, and numerical values are displayed.